RavidRo/TradingSystem/Use Cases.md

         1. else, generate an error message
 1. Else, generate an error message

+**Tests**:

+-   <ins>_Happy Path_</ins>: The owner the store chooses to add to the store product in 20 pieces.
+The owner inserts the correct amount, the system asks for approval, the user approves and information and the process succeeds.
+-   <ins>_Sad Path_</ins>: The owner of the store chooses to add to the store a product in 20 pieces.
+When the system requests for product’s amount the owner accidently enters 10 pieces.
+When the system requests for approval the owner

 ### 4.2.
 Remove product

 **Actors**: Store personnel, enter store